Karti07/Solar_System/README.md

 1. Clone this repository to your local machine.

+2. Make sure you have Node.js and npm installed.

-2. Navigate to the `package.json` file and run this command:
+3. Navigate to the `package.json` file and run this command:
     ```js
     npm install
     ```

-3. Run this command to run the server:
+4. Run this command to run the server:
     ```js
     node server.js
     ```

-4. In your browser, copy and paste `http://localhost:3000` or simply typing `3000` should do the job!
+5. In your browser, copy and paste `http://localhost:3000` or simply typing `3000` should do the job!

 ## Development Stack